vadniks/ExchatgeServer/Readme.md

 ## Deploy

-Just run `docker-compose up --build` from the root directory of this repository.
+Just run `docker-compose up --build --abort-on-container-exit` from the root directory of this repository.
 Ensure that you have `docker` & `docker-compose` programs installed.
 Build is performed automatically while creating the container.